Risk Management in Sports Organisations

 About the Author

-Jordan Martin is an Exercise Physiology Graduate of Florida State University, with a focus on team training.
-Today he works with his kids in their leagues to help mold the next generation of athletes and coaches.
-Jordan can be found exercising, playing baseball, or spending time with his family on any given day.
+Jordan Martin is an Exercise Physiology Graduate of Florida State University with a focus on team training.
+Today, he works with his kids in their leagues to help mould the next generation of athletes and coaches.
+Jordan can exercise, play baseball, or spend time with his family on any given day.